Thanks for looking me up, and thanks to all those I've had the pleasure of working!

 The switchbox pictured above allows the antenna to shift from 160 meters to 80 meters, and also allows a small amount of inductance to be added or subtracted from the system.
 This moves the resonant point of the antenna up or down on the 160 meter band, and between 80 and 75 meters.

 The antenna has 16 resonant elevated radials (8 for each band) which run from the base upward at 45 degrees to the roof where they run in various directions.
-The configuration is far from optimum, because the first several feet of the antenna are next to the house, the radials cover only about 120 degrees, and some of the radials for 160 meters are only about 10 feet high - not to mention the fact the system uses base loading!
+The configuration is far from optimum, because the first several feet of the antenna are next to the house, the radials cover only about 120 degrees, and some of the radials for 160 meters are only about 10 feet high - not to mention the fact the system uses base loading for 160!
 Still, the antenna plays surprisingly well, especially for a small city lot.
-For receive, I use a K7TJR Triangular Array and a 275 foot BOG to cut the noise.
+For receive, I use a K7TJR Triangular Array, a DX Engineering NCC-1 Phase Controller with two Active Antennas as a two element phased array, and a 275 foot BOG to cut the noise (along the fence line on the golf course behind our house).
+Some of these antennas can also be fed into the DX Engineering NCC-1 which then uses the SteppIR BigIR Vertical as a sense antenna.
+This allows me to phase the BOG, the Triangular Array, or a random wire (or any two) against the SteppIR Vertical (in addition to using any one of those antennas alone as a receive antenna) and does a nice job of peaking signals or cutting noise at times.
 Like most, I am limited by what I can hear, but the setup allows me to have fun on 160 meters and, at a full 1/4 wave, performs very well on 80 meters.

-I have a wonderful wife, a daughter in college and a teenage son.
+I have a wonderful wife, a daughter in who recently graduated from college and a teenage son.
 On weekends the kids keep me pretty busy during the daylight hours, hence my pension for the low bands.

 On October 8, 2009, after four years of hard work, I achieved my goal of obtaining DXCC on 160 meters.
-My current 160 meter country total stands at 136 (ZS6EZ, and 9M4SLL most recently) - not a great total, but not bad from a 1/4 acre city lot in the black hole of California.
+My current 160 meter country total stands at 138 (K9W and J88HL most recently) - not a great total, but not bad from a 1/4 acre city lot in the black hole of California.
 I can be found on 160 and 80 meters most mornings at about 5:00 a.m. local time (1300 UTC), or any other time I can manage.

-My other hobbies include triathlon, fly fishing, skiing and scuba diving.
-I have completed dozens of Olympic distance races, along with four Ironman distance events (2.4 mile swim, 112 mile bike ride, followed by a 26.2 mile run).
-Ironman distance events are actually easier than they sound, but they sure do make for a long day!
+My other hobbies include triathlon, fly fishing for trout, skiing and scuba diving.
+I have competed in dozens of Olympic distance races, along with five Ironman distance events (2.4 mile swim, 112 mile bike ride, followed by a 26.2 mile run).
+Ironman distance events are actually easier than they sound, but they do make for a long day!
 Made some great friends through triathlon!
-I was an Honorable Mention All American Age Group Triathlete and qualified for the National Age Group Championship in Kansas City.
-My next "big" race is Ironman Lake Tahoe in September 2013.
-Lots of training between now and then!
+I was an Honorable Mention All American Age Group Triathlete and have qualified for the National Age Group Championship in Kansas City.

 I love to fly fish for trout, tie my own flies and build my own fly rods.
 I am semi-retired so I get to fish a lot more (mostly on the Upper Sacramento River near Mount Shasta, California).
 Pictured below is a 17" Rainbow trout taken on a #16 Bead Head Bird's Nest on the Upper Sac.
 All trout are released unharmed.